 Web Hosting/Email Services

-Your choice in web hosting provider is the cornerstone of your business.
-It’s important to pick wisely as saving a few dollars in web hosting can be pennywise buy pound foolish
+Your choice in a web hosting provider is the cornerstone of your business.
+It’s important to pick wisely as saving a few dollars in web hosting can be pennywise but pound foolish

 - Namecheap – A reliable and cheap domain name registrar.